 A career in construction technology is an engaging and rewarding pursuit for workers with the right attitude and ambition.
 Fortunately, the growing demand for employees in the field of construction technology means there are more opportunities now than ever before to obtain an education and enter the field in the area of your choice.

 If you have a passion for building, project management, or engineering, then pursuing a future in construction technology could be the right career move for you.
-Educational opportunities in construction technology today can be streamlined and practically applied to get you fully and skillfully trained, and ready to enter the workforce.
+Educational opportunities in construction technology today can be streamlined and practically applied to get you fully and skillfully trained and ready to enter the workforce.

 What Is Construction Technology?

 Whether it’s residential, commercial, or industrial, the construction process is complex and requires an incredible collaboration of numerous professionals at every stage of development.
 From planning, development, and financing right through until project completion, there are many elements at stake.
-A wide variety of roles and responsibilities are required to successfully complete any size of project, making the entire construction process an impressive feat of technical engineering, design, and human orchestration.
+A wide variety of roles and responsibilities are required to successfully complete any size project, making the entire construction process an impressive feat of technical engineering, design, and human orchestration.

-Those who work in the construction field take pride in being involved in projects that begin simply as an idea and result in a building that’s a tangible and productive output that will have positive impact for years to come.
+Those who work in the construction field take pride in being involved in projects that begin simply as an idea and result in a building that is a tangible and productive output that will have a positive impact for years to come.
 Construction projects of any size are an art and a science that bring together the systematic organization of many skills, talents, manufactured supplies, and technologies to produce a particular structure for an ongoing purpose.

-Because construction standards and codes vary from region to region, meticulous dedication and commitment to regulations is required throughout the entire process.
+Because construction standards and codes vary from region to region, meticulous dedication and commitment to regulations are required throughout the entire process.
 A devotion to planning and proper execution is crucial in all forms of construction.

 Construction Technology Industry Growth

 The construction sector is one of the fastest-changing sectors for employment in today’s marketplace.
-With increasing demand for higher efficiency, energy savings, and building innovation, this industry is ideal for employees who want a challenging and dynamic career with plenty of growth opportunity.
+With an increasing demand for higher efficiency, energy savings, and building innovation, this industry is ideal for employees who want a challenging and dynamic career with plenty of growth opportunities.
 Construction practices are constantly changing in order to apply today’s latest technology and to meet the growing demand for land development, residential and commercial building, and infrastructure enhancements.

 Today’s world of construction has evolved dramatically since the industrial revolution as our general concern regarding environmental impact and waste has shifted.
-With a growing awareness of the waste that is typically produced during a construction project of any size, new opportunities for innovative technologies and practices are also evolving, creating new space for different career paths in this industry.
+With growing awareness of the waste that is typically produced during a construction project of any size, new opportunities for innovative technologies and practices are also evolving, creating new space for different career paths in this industry.